-The Brundall Neighbourhood Plan provides a vision for the future of the village up to 2026; which reflects the intended lifespan of the Joint Core Strategy.
+The Brundall Neighbourhood Plan provides a vision for the future of the village up to 2026 (starting in 2016); which reflects the intended lifespan of the Joint Core Strategy.
+The Neighbourhood Plan area reflects the Civil Parish of Brundall which is illustrated in Figure 1.

 The Brundall Neighbourhood Plan contains a number of policies that any future development in the village must take into account.
-Alongside a vision and objectives, these policies have been developed over the last 12+ months based on the views of those who live or work in the village and independent research.
+Alongside a vision and objectives, these policies have been developed over the last three years based on the views of those who live or work in the village and independent research.